wp-plugins/formidable/readme.txt

 * PRO: Switched out username and passwords for license numbers
 * PRO: Updated timestamp in CSV to adjust for WordPress timezone selection
 * PRO: Updated value in CSV for file upload fields
-* PRO: Updated timezone used in CSV export
 * PRO: Include comments in the CSV export
 * PRO: Made dynamic default values clickable on form builder page
 * PRO: Added column in CSV for value for fields that are set to use separate values
+* PRO: Allow for quotation marks in field labels for the CSV export
 * PRO: Removed border styling from the container around radio and checkbox fields
 * PRO: Added frm_order_display hook
 * PRO: Added utf8 support to sanitize_url=1 option